 This really is a big deal for the wildlife and community of Burgess Hill.
-It has taken me many years of steady pressure to achieve, but the final outcome is entirely due to patient and prolonged good teamwork between myself, the councillors and officers of Mid Sussex District Council, the councillors and officers of Burgess Hill Town Council, staff of Homes England and of developers Countryside (UK) Limited.
+It has taken us many years of steady pressure to achieve, but the final outcome is entirely due to patient and prolonged good teamwork between the Friends group, the councillors and officers of Mid Sussex District Council, the councillors and officers of Burgess Hill Town Council, staff of Homes England and of developers Countryside (UK) Limited.

 The completion of the Green Circle has largely been agreed too, but a few issues still need careful planning, such as crossing Cuckfield Road and Isaacs Lane.